Austin Pack

-Austin Pack (born February 25, 1994) is an American soccer player who currently plays as a goalkeeper for USL League One club Charlotte Independence.
+Austin Pack (born February 25, 1994) is an American soccer player who currently plays as a goalkeeper for USL League One club Tormenta FC.

 Career

 Professional

 On 8 April 2015, Pack signed for Puerto Rico FC for the 2016 North American Soccer League season.
 On 23 January 2017, Pack re-signed for Puerto Rico.
 Pack spent much of the 2019 USL season with the Pittsburgh Riverhounds.
 He then signed with Charlotte Independence in early 2020.

 On January 10, 2022, Pack signed with USL Championship club Hartford Athletic.
 Six-months later, Pack re-signed with Charlotte Independence in the USL League One.

+Pack returned to Charlotte in 2022 and was named USL League One Goalkeeper of the Year in 2023.

+On January 8, 2025, Pack joined Tormenta FC of USL League One.